Justar96/memory-pickle-mcp/README.md

   "mcpServers": {
     "memory-pickle": {
       "command": "npx",
-      "args": ["-y", "@cabbages/memory-pickle-mcp"]
+      "args": ["-y", "@cabbages/memory-pickle-mcp"],
+      "env": {
+        "MEMORY_PICKLE_WORKSPACE": "/path/to/your/project"
       }
     }
   }
+}
 ```

 That's it!
+Your agent will now:
+- Check your project root directory
+- Create `.memory-pickle/` folder in your project (not IDE root)
-Your agent will now remember your projects and tasks across sessions.
+- Remember your projects and tasks across sessions

 ## 🔗 Links